aragon/geo-browser-contracts/README.md

 <img src="./img/std-2.svg">

-To add new members, the Member Access Plugin allows anyone to request the permission.
-Editors can approve or reject it.
+To manage who can create proposals, the Member Access Plugin allows anyone to request becoming a member.
+Editors can approve or reject incoming proposals.

 <img src="./img/std-3.svg">